 Summary Receiver Operating Characteristic Curve for diagnosis capacity of APC methylation

 Pooled sensitivity and specificity were 0.548 (95% CI: 0.42-0.67, P<0.0001) and 0.78 (95% CI: 0.62-0.88, P<0.0001) for the whole studies based on the presupposition of fixed effect model.
-The sensitivity of tissue subgroup was higher than that of serum subgroup, 0.61 (0.45-0.75) versus 0.396 (0.26-0.56), while the specificity of serum subgroup was higher than that of tissue subgroup 0.92 (0.86-0.96) versus 0.68 (0.49-0.83), which suggested the advantage of this biomarker for its high specificity, especially in remote non-invasive media.
+The sensitivity of tissue subgroup was higher than that of serum subgroup, 0.61 (0.45-0.75) versus 0.396 (0.26-0.56), while the specificity of serum subgroup was higher than that of tissue subgroup, 0.92 (0.86-0.96) versus 0.68 (0.49-0.83), which suggested the advantage of this biomarker for its high ability in diagnosis using remote non-invasive media.

-However, although sensitivity and specificity were two of most important features of a diagnosis test, in some occasions, pooling sensitivity or specificity could be misleading event as mentioned in the Section of “Meta analysis and Summary receiver operating characteristics analysis“.
+However, although sensitivity and specificity were two of most important features of a diagnosis test, in some occasions, pooling sensitivity or specificity could be a misleading event as mentioned in the section of “Meta analysis and Summary receiver operating characteristics analysis“.
 Therefore, the ability in diagnosis of the methylation test was assessed with SROC curve to depict its stability and accuracy.
 The AUC of the SROC was 0.64, suggesting the potential ability for NSCLC diagnosis (figure 2).
-Meanwhile, AUC of the SROC for serum and tissue group were 0.67 and 0.64 respectively which suggested the different performance for APC methylation test in Ad and Sc.
+Meanwhile, the AUC of the SROC for serum and tissue group were 0.67 and 0.64 respectively which indicated the different performance for APC methylation test in serum and tissue samples.

 Bias analysis and robust estimation of pooled OR

-A funnel plot of methylation status of Lung cancer tissue versus normal tissue showed significant public bias (Egger test, z = 4.3, P<0 .0001) and eight studies exceeded the 95% confidence limits (Figure 3).
-In order to eliminate the effect of public bias, trim and fill analysis was performed using the random effects model.
+A funnel plot of methylation status of Lung cancer tissue versus normal tissue showed significant publication bias (Egger test, z = 4.3, P<0 .0001) and eight studies exceeded the 95% confidence limits (S Figure 3).
+In order to eliminate the effect of publication bias, trim and fill analysis was performed using the random effects model.
 The adjusted pooled OR were 2.50 (95% CI: 1.43-4.38, P = 0.0013) in random effect model and 2.19 (95% CI: 1.74-2.77, P < 0.0001) in fixed effect model, respectively, indicating a significantly positive association between APC methylation and NSCLC.
+In sensitivity analysis to determine the effect of omitting a single study on the overall effect, it showed the overall ORs were between 4.3 (95% CI: 2.46-7.52) and 5.27 (95% CI: 2.92-9.53) in the random effect method, which suggested that combined OR was consistent and reliable(S Figure S1).

-Sensitivity analysis to determine the effect of omitting a single study on the overall effect showed the overall ORs were between 4.3 (95% CI: 2.46-7.52) and 5.27 (95% CI: 2.92-9.53) in the random effect method, which suggested that there was no single sensitive study (S Figure S1).
+A cumulative meta-analysis by the time of the published literature were also conducted, and we found the OR was tending to be stable (figure 3), which was suggested the result of the meta-analysis might more credible when add more incoming researches.

-In spite of slight influence to combined effect size of OR, the influence to meta-regression were analyzed when omitting one study each time to explore heterogeneity sources.
-The sample type of tissue or serum would be one of the heterogeneity sources when Begum et al (2011, USA) were removed from the meta studies (P< 0.026), likewise, the proportion of stage I and aim of the study would become heterogeneity source when Lin et al (2009, China), Zhang et al (2011,China) and Yanagawa et al (2003, Japan) was removed (P-value were 0.0046, 0.029 and 0.039 respectively), which suggest these factors should be considered in the future case-control association study.
+Using the similar methodology, the influence on meta-regression was analyzed by omitting one study each time to explore heterogeneity sources.
+The sample type of tissue or serum would be one of the heterogeneity sources when Begum et al (2011, USA) were removed from the meta studies (P< 0.026), likewise, the proportion of stage I and aim of the study would become heterogeneity source when Lin et al (2009, China), Zhang et al (2011,China) or Yanagawa et al (2003, Japan) was removed (P-value were 0.0046, 0.029 and 0.039 respectively), which suggested these factors should be considered in the future case-control association study.